Pele discharged from hospital after UTI

 "He will continue his treatment for the colon tumour, identified in September 2021."

-The 81 year-old was previously re-admitted to hospital for treatment on his tumour on 8 December, before being discharged on 23 December.
+The 81-year-old was previously re-admitted to hospital for treatment on his tumour on December 8, before being discharged on December 23.

 A three-time World Cup winner, Pele is one of only four players to score in four different World Cups.